michellao/Discord-LLM-AI/README.md

-# Local Bot with local running model AI
+# Local chatbot on Discord

 ## Setup